Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Enter your User Account credentials, then Continue.
+Enter your User Account credentials (same credentials from when the Virtual Machine was created in Azure), then Continue.
 Now you are logged in to the osTicket Remote Desktop.
 If done successfully, it will look like this.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-The remaining information may seem ambiguous, but essentially, we are installing the dependencies that are required for osTicket.
+The remaining information may seem ambiguous, but essentially, I am installing the dependencies that are required for osTicket.
 To work and run, osTicket runs in a web browser, so it requires a webserver and database to be installed and configured.
 The remaining work will be done inside the Virtula Machine.

 <h2>Installation Steps</h2>
 Within the Virtual Machine, open Microsoft Edge.